sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 			   DataFormation +=" "
 			DataFormation +="\n"
 	RETURN DataFormation
+	END

 Source Code : 👉

-## 18. Write a program in Javascript to make such a pattern like a pyramid with numbers
-increased by 1
+## 18. Write a program in Javascript to make such a pattern like a pyramid with numbers increased by 1

 		1
 	   2 3